We earn a commission for products purchased through some links in this article.

 Here, we explain what they need to consider before deciding to retake an exam.

-Why would they retake?
+Why would they do exam retakes?

-Students in England whose results are below a C in Maths and English have to continue these subjects further, in line with government legislation.
+Students in England whose results are below a 4 (previously a C) in Maths and English have to continue these subjects further, in line with government legislation.
 Most schools and colleges will let you resit your Maths and English GCSEs alongside your other courses.
 With other subjects, it’s always worth checking if they do actually need to retake.
 If they’re thinking of retaking GCSEs to get a place in college, find out if the college will take them anyway – and check if they could retake the exams while studying for A levels (or whatever qualification they decide to do next).